Optimal Initialization in Depth: Lyapunov Initialization and Limit Theorems for Deep Leaky ReLU Networks: Related Work

-In their seminal work, Glorot and Bengio \cite{glorotUnderstandingDifficultyTraining2010} proposed choosing all weights i.i.d.\ from distributions with mean zero and a variance of $\frac{1}{d}$, such as $\mathcal{N}(0,\frac{1}{d})$ or $\text{Unif}[-\sqrt{\frac{3}{d}},\sqrt{\frac{3}{d}}]$.
+In their seminal work, Glorot and Bengio \cite{glorotUnderstandingDifficultyTraining2010} proposed choosing all weights i.i.d.\ from distributions with mean zero and a variance of $\frac{1}{d}$, such as $\mathcal{N}(0,\frac{1}{d})$ or $\text{Unif}[-\sqrt{3/d},\sqrt{3/d}]$.
 Known as \textit{Glorot (or Xavier) initialization}, this method aims to keep the mean and variance of activations constant across layers.
 However, this approach relies on the simplifying assumption that the activation function is linear and therefore only works well in practice for activation functions that are linear near zero (i.e., $\phi(x) \approx x$), which holds for functions like $\tanh$ but fails for ReLU and Leaky ReLU.

-To address this, \textit{He initialization} \cite{heDelvingDeepRectifiers2015} was developed specifically for ReLU-based networks.
-For Leaky ReLU with a slope parameter $\alpha$, it samples weights with a variance of $\frac{2}{d(1+\alpha^{2})}$.
+To address this, \textit{He initialization} \cite{heDelvingDeepRectifiers2015} was developed for ReLU-based networks.
+For Leaky ReLU with a slope parameter $\alpha$, it samples weights with a variance of $2/(d(1+\alpha^{2}))$.
 While this choice successfully preserves the second moment of the activations, that is ensuring $\mathbb{E}[|X_{\ell}|^{2}]\!=\!\mathbb{E}[|X_{\ell'}|^{2}]$ for all $\ell,\! \ell' \!\geq\!
 0$, it does not preserve the mean or variance of $|X_{\ell}|$.
 In this paper, we demonstrate that in low dimensions, He initialization results in a negative Lyapunov exponent that is far from zero, establishing quantitatively how quickly the activations vanish rather than stabilize.
-On the other hand, our results prove that He initialization has a zero Lyapunov exponent in high dimensions.
-We believe that the specific methods and results established in this paper are essential for proving this particular result.
+On the other hand, our results prove that He initialization has a Lyapunov exponent close to zero in high dimensions.

-\paragraph{Orthogonal Initialization}
+\paragraph{Orthogonal Initialization.}

-\cite{SaxeOrthogonal} proposed initializing weights with random orthogonal matrices rather than Gaussian entries.
-Orthogonal matrices preserve the norm vectors.
-While effective for deep linear networks, applying them to non-linear networks requires a rescaling of the orthogonal matrices to account for the activation function's contraction or expansion (see also \cite{Mishkinetal}).
+\cite{SaxeOrthogonal} proposed initializing weights with random orthogonal matrices rather than independent Gaussian entries.
+While effective for deep linear networks, applying them to non-linear networks requires a scaling factor (see also \cite{Mishkinetal}).
+For Leaky ReLU activations, the standard scaling factor is $\sqrt{2/(1 + \alpha^2)}$ as it satisfies $\mathbb{E}[|X_{\ell}|^{2}]\!=\!\mathbb{E}[|X_{\ell'}|^{2}]$ for all $\ell,\! \ell' \!\geq\!
+0$, yet it still leads to a negative Lyapunov exponent.
 In this paper, we establish the optimal scaling factor for orthogonal initializations of infinite-depth Leaky ReLU networks.